Monday, 28 July 2008

 In front of the light house, we asked someone to take our picture.
 Every year, in front of the light house, we ask someone to take our picture.
 Looking at these pictures from the past 26 years, I can see how age has been changing us.

 I was floating in the water, when I heard Nadia call me.
 “Don’t go near the boulders, they are sharp and cut you”, she called.
-During my rotations and floating, I had drifted close to the boulders placed inside the sea like a finger going inside the water from the beach.
+I had drifted close to the boulders.
 I dived in and swam away from the boulders.
-As I came up for air, I saw that I had not moved away but rather I was a little closer to the boulders.
+As I came up for air, I saw that I had not moved away but rather I had become a little closer to the boulders.
 I tried to feel the ground with my feet but it was too deep and I couldn’t touch the ground.
 I could feel the strong current pushing me towards the boulders, so I tried again, making big powerful strokes to move away.
 Again, as I raised up my head from water, I saw that I had made little headway.
 Suddenly I panicked.
 I could feel the sea as something living, surrounding me from all sides and pulling me inside.

 Nadia was swimming towards me and I told her to stay away and not to come closer in that strong current.
 “Go towards the boulders, let the current take you, go the other side of the boulders”, she cried, sensing my panic.
 I followed her advice, going towards the boulders and slowly got up on a boulder just underneath the water surface.
-The surface of the boulder was full of sharp cutting edges but I did manage to get up and sit down.
+The surface of the boulder was full of sharp cutting edges but I did manage to go over it.
 Nadia on the other hand, had gone beyond the tip of the boulders and passed to the other side.
 “This means it can be done and the current is not that bad”, I thought and slowly the panic passed.

 After five minutes, when I had got back my breath, I moved gingerly over the boulders underneath the water surface and then dived in, swimming away from them without any problems.